yichen-um/Traffic_Sign_Classification_CNN/writeup_template.md

 # Traffic Sign Recognition
 ---
 ## 1. Overview of Project
 This project aims to build a classifier that is able to classify traffic sign with advanced computer vision technique and deep neural net work model.
-The classifier is trained, validated and tested with over hundreds of thousands of picture of German traffic signs among 43 classes. [data set](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-The entire code regarding the project can be found via this link [project code](https://github.com/davidsky900/SelfDrivingCar-TrafficSign/blob/master/Traffic_Sign_Classifier.ipynb)
+The classifier is trained, validated and tested with over hundreds of thousands of examples among 43 classes of traffic signs from the data base of German Traffic Signs Recognition Benchmark [(GTSRB)](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+The code for the project can be found [here](https://github.com/davidsky900/SelfDrivingCar-TrafficSign/blob/master/Traffic_Sign_Classifier.ipynb)

-The steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+This project includes the following procedures:
 * Explore, summarize and visualize the data set
-* Augment data to balance class distribution and adding robust of model
+* Augment data to balance distribution of training and validation data set
-* Design, train and test a model architecture
+* Design, train and test a deep neural net work model
-* Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
+* Use the model to make predictions on new images and analyze the softmax probabilities
-* Summarize the results with a written report
 ---
 ## 2. Data Set Summary & Exploration
 ### 2.1.
 Summary of the data set.